Forgiveness is the fragrance that the violet sheds on the heel that crushed it

 Being the best version of yourself means that no matter what happens, you always choose right over wrong.
 You always pick the good over the bad.
 You always side with love instead of hate.
 He was God’s child just as much as I was.

-I had to be kind.
+I had to be kind you see.
 And I figured out, not that long ago, how much fullness that brings to my soul.

 Sending you a bucket full of moonlit skies all the way from here to wherever you are.